 A huge life upheaval led Renee Allara to her job as a disability assistant.

-‘Five years ago, I was a passenger in a car that was involved in a large accident.
+‘Several years ago, I was a passenger in a car that was involved in a large accident.
 I was the only person hurt,’ she says.
 ‘I had physical injuries and I also lost my hearing.’

 Suddenly, Renee, an artist, realised just how inaccessible the world could be.